This article includes:

 After clicking Continue, candidates will be redirected to the Candidate Portal, and asked to provide Personally Identifying Information (PII), consent to the background check, and then step through an identity verification sequence.

 Note: The specific identity verification sequence presented your candidates is dependent on your selection of in-house Identity Verification, or a Checkr-supported Identity Verification.
+Identity verification is conducted as part of the Checkr Canada background check process but is not conducted as part of US background checks.

 Clicking Continue will open the Candidate Portal, with their first and last names pre-populated in the form presented.